The-Trademark-Factory/thetrademarkfactory/content/pages/services.md

     title: <p>IP <em>Healthcheck</em></p>
     content: >-
       <p><strong>Are you concerned that your existing trademarks are not as they
-      should be?</strong> Maybe you have change the name of your company and are not sure what needs to be updated?
+      should be?</strong> Maybe you have changed the name of your company and are not sure what needs to be updated?
 It is essential that your trademarks are properly maintained as any incorrect details could impact your rights.
 The TradeMark Factory can assist you to ensure your trademarks are up to date and correctly protected.
 Simply contact us with the details of your existing trademarks, and we will conduct the necessary searches to ensure that your trademarks are current and properly recorded.</p>
     button:
       title_button: Enquire about an IP Healthcheck
       url: /contact